 1) Sweetly Sequestered: Shelves in the bakery prep area house some of Pacheco’s secret bakery ingredients, including cocktail bitters, extracts, and candied flowers.

-2) Roll with It: Butcher block–topped prep tables roll where they’re needed and provide additional options for storage.
+2) Roll with It: Butcher block–topped prep tables roll where needed and provide additional options for storage.

 2) Innovative Ingredients: Beverage prep remains the most visible behind-bar activity at the Rose.
 An ever-changing list of signature drinks features house-made bitters, sodas, and syrups—many of which have been crafted by repurposing food menu ingredients.